Colorful tea towels hanging on a white wall

 If you want to design a cut-and-sew project, don’t miss these seven tips from the cut-and-sew queen herself, Ceri Gwen.

-From tea towel calendars to the perfect cut-and-sew project, to designing your own fat quarter, we hope these tips and tricks set you up for success.
+From tea towel calendars to the perfect cut-and-sew project, to designing your own fat quarter and more, we hope these tips and tricks set you up for success.
 Still have questions about ordering fat quarters at Spoonflower?
-Drop your questions below or send us a message at help@spoonflower.com.
+Send us a message at [email protected].